-Macbeth is beautiful, and gives the done-so-many-times play all the violence and grit Shakespeare intended (maybe).
-It places the difficult iambic pentameter, a language we simply don’t read anymore, in a creepy, misty atmosphere.
-The movie is melodramatic but cool, and that’s exactly what Macbeth deserves.
+Macbeth gives the done-so-many-times play all the violence and grit Shakespeare intended (maybe) and places the difficult iambic pentameter in a creepy, misty atmosphere.
+The movie is melodramatic but cool, and that’s exactly what Macbeth is.

-The slo-mo opening battle scene happens like a Woodkid music video.
-When the three witches appear, they are scary in a way that would make Ryan Murphy applaud.
-Standing in a row, staring blankly at the camera, they transcend the traditional “three witches” stereotype of three hags cackling around a cauldron, and allow this creepy tragedy to feel distinctly modern.
+The slo-mo opening battle happens like a Woodkid music video.
+When the three witches appear, they are Ryan Murphy-scary.
+Standing in a row, staring blankly at the camera, they transcend the traditional “three witches” image, three hags cackling around a cauldron, and allow this creepy tragedy to feel distinctly modern.

-Reinventing the weird sisters is awesome to literary nerds like me.
-The witches of Macbeth did not start the “three witches” archetype (the Fates and the Erinyes from Greek mythology are probably the most famous example from the ancient world) but they solidified them as staples of modern storytelling.
+Reinventing the weird sisters is awesome to nerds like me.
+The witches of Macbeth did not start the “three witches” archetype (the Fates and the Erinyes from Greek mythology did) but they solidified them as staples of modern storytelling.
 From The Wizard of Oz to Hocus Pocus to A Christmas Carol, supernatural entities meddling in human affairs tend to come in three.
 I wanted to see the three witches done well, and Kurzil delivered.

-Fassbender got beefed up for the role and descends into madness in classic Fassbender fashion, with grit teeth and perpetually drenched in sweat.
-Marion Cotillard has proved that she does sinister well, and she does it again.
-Both characters change very little, which is pretty disappointing considering that Macbeth is about how two normal people turn evil.
+Fassbender got beefed up for the role and descends into madness in classic Fassbender fashion, with grit teeth and drenched in sweat.
+Marion Cotillard has proved her ability to do sinister characters well and she does it again.
+Both characters change very little, which is disappointing in a play about how normal people go evil with power.

-Without much observable transformation in the characters, the film gives us no space to ask the larger questions that its source material provokes: Do Macbeth and his wife turn evil as a result of their own greed, or are they pawns in a grander scheme?
+Without much observable transformation in the characters, the film gives us no space to ask the larger questions that its source material has long provoked.
+Do Macbeth and his wife turn evil as a result of their own greed, or are they pawns in a grander scheme?
 By hearing his own future foretold, is Macbeth responsible for his actions?
-The point is always made that if he had not heard the prophecies made by the three witches, he likely wouldn’t have taken the steps necessary to make them come true.
-Therefore is he responsible?
-Or is he simply a “poor player,” a plaything of God, powerless to change his fate?
+The point is always made that if he had not heard the prophecies made by the three witches, he likely wouldn’t have taken the steps necessary to make them true.
+Does he control his destiny?
+Or is he simply a “poor player,” a plaything of circumstance, powerless to change his fate?

-Unasked, these questions linger in the credits, barely touched on before everything turns red, bathed in blood, and the screen goes dark.
+Unasked, these questions linger in the credits, barely touched before everything turns red, bathed in blood.